Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Summary and Conclusions

 \section{Summary and Conclusions}

-To summarize our discussion, we have presented the complete analysis of texture two Majorana mass matrices in the light of the combined results of latest neutrino oscillation experiments, Planck's collaboration as well as KamLand-Zen experiments.
-For the analysis, we have considered only five out of seven cases, which entail the quasi-degenerate mass spectrum.
-Among the five cases, only two cases ($B_ {2} $, and $B_ {4} $) with NO, are found to be consistent with the combined data, while remaining three cases ($B_ {1}, B_ {3} $ and C) are now ruled out for both NO and IO at 2$\sigma$ CL.
-More significantly, the phenomenological results of the viable cases remain in tune with current observations of T2K, Super-Kamiokande and NO$\nu$A experiments.
-In addition, for viable cases, the predictions for effective mass term $|M|_ {ee} $ is also found to be consistent with the latest KamLAND Zen limit on the neutrinoless beta decay.
+To summarize our discussion, we have presented the complete analysis of texture two zero Majorana mass matrices in the light of the combined results of latest neutrino oscillation experiments, Planck's collaboration as well as KamLand-Zen experiments.
+For the analysis, we have considered only five out of seven viable cases, among them, only two cases ($B_ {2} $, and $B_ {4} $) with NO, are found to be consistent with the combined data, while remaining three cases ($B_ {1}, B_ {3} $ and C) are now ruled out for both NO and IO at 2$\sigma$ CL.
+More importantly, the phenomenological results of the viable cases remain in tune with current observations of T2K, Super-Kamiokande and NO$\nu$A experiments.
+In addition, for viable cases, the predictions for effective mass term $|M_{ee}| $ is also found to be consistent with the latest KamLAND Zen limit on the neutrino less double beta decay.
+In future, the precise measurement of $\delta$ serves as an important discriminator for the viable two-zero textures.

 To conclude our discussion, we would like to say that these predictions are exciting as far as the present experimental scenario is concerned.
 The further progress and precision in the statistical data from long baseline experiments, cosmological as well as KamLand-Zen experiments could help us to validate these predictions regarding the texture two zero at a significantly higher confidence level.
 This, in consequence, can give us a new insight into the structure of lepton mass matrices, and possibly helps us to throw some light on the origin of neutrino masses and dynamics of flavor mixing and leptonic CP violation.